lm3nitro/Projects/New/Bash/Sendmail.md

 ![Pasted image 20241017142512](https://github.com/user-attachments/assets/723b3910-cb71-4f99-8177-72db80877375)

 > [!NOTE]
-> The gmail-auth.db file show on the screenshot above is a file that is created only after the configuration parameter has been passed to the file /etc/mail/sendmail.mc under MAILER_DEFINITIONS and then executing the make -C /etc/mail witch will rebuild the configuration using the parameter specify.
+> The gmail-auth.db file show on the screenshot above is a file that is created only after the configuration parameter has been passed to the file /etc/mail/sendmail.mc under MAILER_DEFINITIONS and then executing the make -C /etc/mail which will rebuild the configuration using the parameter specify.

 Inside this file, I pasted the following template and then edited with my own information.
 Specifically, entering my Gmail address and app password.

 > [!IMPORTANT]
-> I already had an app password configured in my gmail account.
+> I already had an app password configured in my Gmail account.
 If you plan to do this for yourself, this will be needed.
 I provided information on this process under **SSMTP.md**

 This is the syntax I used: